 There are numerous labs in Buckhout Bldg. as well as the centers listed below.
-Some of our research is conducted at research centers throughout the state, including Fruit Research and Extension Center, Huck Institute, Lake Erie Grape Research Center, Russell Lawson Research Center, and Valentine Turfgrass Research Center.
+Some of our research is conducted at research centers throughout the state, including Fruit Research and Extension Center, Huck Institute, Lake Erie Grape Research Center, Russell E. Larson Research & Education Center, and Valentine Turfgrass Research Center.

 The Plant Disease Clinic is a service and education function of the Department of Plant Pathology, and provides clinical diagnoses of plant diseases for approximately 2,000 samples submitted annually by Pennsylvania agricultural producers, urban gardeners, and homeowners.

 The Mushroom Spawn Laboratory contains a culture collection of the cultivated mushroom, Agaricus bisporus.

 Our mission is to provide assistance to the turfgrass industry in Pennsylvania in maintaining high quality turf through integrated turfgrass health management practices.

 Our goal is to understand the spatial and temporal dynamics of plant pathogens and pests that reduce productivity of agricultural systems.
 We strive to achieve this goal through teaching, research and extension activities.